Takaoka Castle

 Takaoka Castle (高岡城, Takaoka-jō) was a flatland-style Japanese castle in what is now the city of Takaoka, Toyama Japan.
 It was originally constructed in 1609, and was only used for a few years before being dismantled.
-The site of its ruins are now a park.
+The site of its ruins is now a park.
 The castle is designated one of Japan's Top 100 Castles by the Japanese Castle Foundation.
 The ruins are protected as a National Historic Site.

 Background

 Takaoka Castle is located at the center of what is now the city of Takaoka, in the western part of Etchū Province.
 The Takaoka area was considered the center of Etchū Province until the Muromachi period, as it was the location of the provincial capital and was an important junction point for the Hokuriku kaidō highway and the road to Noto Province.
 The area came under the control of the Maeda clan under Maeda Toshiie of Kaga Domain of the Tokugawa shogunate from the early Edo period.